Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 You can check out the free trial or schedule a demo before you decide if App Dynamics is right for you.

-#4 – Site24x7 – Best Website Monitoring Service For Multiple Websites And Apps
+#4 – Site24x7 Review – The Best for Multiple Websites And Apps

 Monitoring a single website is hard enough, but Site24x7 makes it easy to keep an eye on up to 500 websites at once.
 This service is all-inclusive and will monitor the website, cloud, server, application, and network.